DylanMeeus/springboot_jwt_blog/_posts/2015-10-02-how-to-get-from-0-to-10000-customers-with-b2b-app-marketplaces.markdown

 Often, the hardest part of starting a company isn’t building product or innovating on technology—it’s acquiring customers.
 Building sales and marketing teams is particularly tough for engineering-focused founders.

+{% include tweet_quote.html quote_text="Often, the hardest part of starting a company isn’t building product or innovating on technology—it’s acquiring customers." %}

 What’s most awesome about acquiring customers via apps marketplaces is that it turns the process of customer acquisition into a process of improving the product.
 As you add single sign-on and deeper integrations, you add and deepen your product’s functionality as the same time as you improve your product’s app store acquisition.

 A few years in, the importance of the Chrome Store for Pipedrive’s business had dramatically decreased.
 Yet, those tailwinds provided by the free, frictionless customer acquisition via Chrome Store helped them build the rare, absolutely critical momentum that startups need to succeed in a big way.

 They were able to focus 100% of their energy on improving the product, which got them from 0 to 10,000 customers and now has put them in a position to challenge the giants of CRM.